ajdlm/Word-Guess-Game/README.md

 * The number of guesses remaining as well as the letters already guessed will be displayed beneath the current word.

-* If the number of remaining guesses is reduced to 0, the game will display a new word and the user will lose the opportunity to guess the previous one correctly.
+* If the number of remaining guesses is reduced to 0, the game will display a new word, and the user will lose the opportunity to guess the previous one correctly.

 * There are 12 words total, which will be selected in a random order.